nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 ### Your image implementation

 Always follow [Docker best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) while developing images.
-Start with creating your base image for the service and store it in the `infrastructure/images` directory.
+Start with creating your container definition for the service and store it in the `infrastructure/images` directory.

 Here is a step-by-step guide: